-- a. we have the right to grant the licences in respect of the Deliverables under this agreement to you without violating any rights of any third party;
+- a. to the best of our knowledge, we have the right to grant the licences in respect of the Deliverables under this agreement to you without violating any rights of any third party;

 - b. the Deliverables will, in all substantial respects, conform with the Project Brief, or as otherwise agreed in writing by the parties;

 - c. we will use reasonable means to ensure the Deliverables do not contain any known virus or computer software code, routines or devices (other than as provided for in the Project Brief) designed to disable, damage or impair the Deliverables, or other software or data; and